-In 2016, Osbourne reunited with his dad for a new reality TV project, the History Channel's Ozzy & Jack's World Detour.
+In 2016 Osbourne reunited with his dad for a new reality TV project, the History Channel's Ozzy & Jack's World Detour.
 The show captured the Osbourne men on their quest to explore famed and obscure attractions around the globe, all the while displaying their distinct brand of family humor.
-Ozzy & Jack was renewed for a second season, set to premiere on A&E on November 8, 2017.
+For its second season, Ozzy & Jack premiered on A+E in November 2017 and continues airing on the network.

 MS Diagnosis and Advocate

 In May 2012, Jack was at a Los Angeles gas station when he noticed a black dot in his field of vision.
 The next morning, the black dot had turned into a cigar shape and soon he lost all his central vision in his right eye.
 A series of tests revealed the onset of multiple sclerosis (MS), a particularly wrenching diagnosis considering he had just fathered a baby girl, Pearl Clementine, with fiancée Lisa Stelly.